mvrzan/salesforce-data-cloud-ingestion-api/README.md

 **Note:** We have encoded the key because otherwise, the Secrets Manager would break the formatting casing issues with the authentication.

+### YAML template updates

 Once you have all the variables in your `template.yaml` file, save the file and proceed to the next step.

-The first step is to zip the contents of the `aws/` folder.
+The next step is to zip the contents of the `aws/` folder.
 This means you will zip the following files and folders:

 ```
 template.yaml